-- Result in substantially degrading water quality or violate any water quality objectives set by the State Water Resources Control Board due to increased sediments or other contaminants generated by consumption and/or operation activities; - Result in exposing people or property to the risk of injury and damage in the event of a 100year flood.
+- Result in substantially degrading water quality or violate any water quality objectives set by the State Water Resources Control Board due to increased sediments or other contaminants generated by consumption and/or operation activities; - Result in exposing people or property to the risk of injury and damage in the event of a 100-year flood.

-Less Than

-Significant

-Potentially With Mitiga- Less Than

-Significant tion Significant No

-Issues Impact Incorporated Impact Impac

-Hydrology and Water Quality

-- a) Violate any water quality standards or waste discharge requirements? - b) Substantially deplete groundwater supplies or interfere substantially with groundwater recharge such that there would be a net deficit in aquifer volume or a lowering of the local groundwater table level (e.g., the production rate of pre-existing nearby wells would drop to a level which would not support existing land uses or planned uses for which permits have been granted)? - c) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, in a manner which would result in substantial erosion or siltation on- or off-site? - d) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, or substantially increase the rate or amount of surface runoff in a manner which would result in flooding on- or off-site?
+Potentially Less Than Significant With Mitiga- ssues Significant Impact tion Incorporated Significant Impact No Impact Hydrology and Water Quality Would the project : Inport a) Violate any water quality standards or waste discharge requirements? Х b) Substantially deplete groundwater supplies or interfere substantially with groundwater recharge such that there would be a net deficit in aquifer volume or a lowering of the local groundwater table level (e.g., the production rate of pre-existing nearby wells would drop to a level which would not support existing land uses or planned uses for which permits have been granted)? Х c) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, in a manner which would result in substantial erosion or siltation on- or off-site? Х Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, or substantially in- crease the rate or amount of surface runoff in a man- Х ner which would result in flooding on- or off-site?

-- e) Create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff? - f) Otherwise substantially degrade water quality? - g) Place housing within a 100-year flood hazard area as mapped on a federal Flood Hazard Boundary or Flood Insurance Rate Map or other flood hazard delineation map? - h) Place within a 100-year flood hazard area X structures which would impede or redirect flood flows? - i) Expose people or structures to a significant risk of loss, injury or death involving flooding, including flooding as a result of the failure of a levee or dam? - j) Inundation by seiche, tsunami, or mudflow?
+e) Create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff?
+X f) Otherwise substantially degrade water quality? Х g) Place housing within a 100-year flood hazard area as mapped on a federal Flood Hazard Boundary or Flood Insurance Rate Map or other flood hazard delineation map?
+X h) Place within a 100-year flood hazard area structures which would impede or redirect flood flows?
+X i) Expose people or structures to a significant risk of loss, injury or death involving flooding, including flooding as a result of the failure of a levee or dam?
+X i) Inundation by seiche, tsunami, or mudflow?